cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - The therapist provided feedback on John's nonverbal behaviors and encouraged him to translate them into clear, collaborative comments.
 - The therapist maintained a positive, collaborative engagement throughout the session and emphasized the importance of effective communication in enhancing understanding between John and Jake.

-### PART IV TYPE-SPECIFIC TREATMENT Application of The Three Pillars Treatment To Dismissing, Anxious-Preoccupied, and Disorganized Attachment
+## PART IV TYPE-SPECIFIC TREATMENT

-**Part IV: Type-Specific Treatment**
+### Application of The Three Pillars Treatment To Dismissing, Anxious-Preoccupied, and Disorganized Attachment

 The following sections detail how to apply the Three Pillars Treatment to each insecure attachment type, with considerations based on their unique developmental care-receiving experiences.